Group Class - Schedule Dates Below

 still lurking, we are using a recorded version of the lecture sessions and have made the

 recordings available online via YouTube in a private video series.

 Once we receive a payment for the class, we will provide a link to a 5 part

 mini series and instructions along with the address for the final part of

-place, we are now limiting the hands-on session, over an active open
+We still have the 1 hour hands-on session, over an active open

 The classes will generally